gmlewis/bible-codes/TheLittleBook.md

 And so I, even Jesus the Nazarene, even the Lamb of God, even Christ Jesus who is also the Lion of the Tribe of Judah will come to judge and make war on the Dragon and all his kingdom will be utterly smashed never to rise again.
 And the beast and the false prophet will be cast alive into the lake of fire and Satan will be chained with a great chain in the bottomless pit for a thousand years and so my millennial reign will begin and in righteousness will my rule be.
 Behold!
 I bring my bride and a host of kings and priests with whom I will rule the earth in righteousness and I will rule the nations with a rod of iron.
 So have great hope my children for the consummation of all things is at hand and this seven year period of great trouble, even Jacob’s trouble will be followed by my righteous rule and Yahweh will be all in all.
 And I saw a new heaven, and a new earth: for the first heaven, and the first earth were passed away, and there was no more sea.
 And I John saw the holy City, new Jerusalem coming down from God out of heaven, prepared as a bride adorned for her husband.
 And I heard a great voice out of heaven, saying, Behold, the Tabernacle of God is with men, and he will dwell with them, and they shall be his people, and God himself shall be with them, and be their God.
 I Yeshua HaMashiach have sent these Words by my servant, and by my servant have these Words been sent!
-I am the Lion of the Tribe of Judah
+I am the Lion of the Tribe of Judah
-I am King of Kings and Lord of Lords!
+I am King of Kings and Lord of Lords!
-I am he who speaks of things to come as if they have already occurred I am the Word made flesh who dwells among you by my holy spirit that is born within you forevermore I am forevermore the high priest after the order of Melchizedek I am he who is a light to the Gentiles and is the savior of the nations for all who have made me Lord I am he whom the Great I AM has sent for the salvation of Israel, for a remnant of Jacob will yet be saved.
+I am he who speaks of things to come as if they have already occurred I am the Word made flesh who dwells among you by my holy spirit that is born within you forevermore I am forevermore the high priest after the order of Melchizedek I am he who is a light to the Gentiles and is the savior of the nations for all who have made me Lord I am he whom the Great I AM has sent for the salvation of Israel, for a remnant of Jacob will yet be saved.

 242